avast/scala-server-toolkit/example/src/main/mdoc/jvm.md

   _ <- console.printLine(s"Random number: $randomNumber")
 } yield ()

-val runtime = new DefaultRuntime {} // this is just in example runtime.unsafeRun(program)
+val runtime = new DefaultRuntime {} // this is just needed in example runtime.unsafeRun(program)
  ```